 TGbe editor: Change and add the below paragraphs in 10.12.2(A-MPDU length limit rules) as follows:

 A STA indicates in the Maximum A-MPDU Length Exponent field in its HT Capabilities element the maximum A-MPDU length that it can receive in an HT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its VHT Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in a VHT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its S1G Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in an S1G PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its DMG Capabilities element the maximum A-MPDU length that it can receive.
-A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an HE PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and HE 6 GHz Band Capabilities elements (if present) and in the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities element.
+A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an HE PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and HE 6 GHz Band Capabilities elements (if present) and in the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities element. (#4295)A STA indicates the maximum length of the A-MPDU pre-EOF padding that it can receive in an EHT PPDU in the Maximum A-MPDU Length Exponent field in its HT Capabilities, VHT Capabilities, and (if present) HE 6 GHz Band Capabilities elements, and in the Maxumum A-MPDU Length Exponent Extension field in HE Capabilities and EHT Capabilities elements.

 A VHT STA that sets the Maximum A-MPDU Length Exponent field in its VHT Capabilities element to a value in the range 0 to 3 shall set the Maximum A-MPDU Length Exponent in its HT Capabilities to the same value.
 A VHT STA that sets the Maximum A-MPDU Length Exponent field in the VHT Capabilities element to a value larger than 3 shall set the Maximum A-MPDU Length Exponent in its HT Capabilities element to 3.

-Using the Maximum A-MPDU Length Exponent fields in the HT Capabilities, VHT Capabilities, HE Capabilities and HE 6 GHz Band Capabilities elements (if present), the STA establishes at association the maximum length of an A-MPDU pre-EOF padding that can be sent to it.
+Using the Maximum A-MPDU Length Exponent fields in the HT Capabilities, VHT Capabilities and HE 6 GHz Band Capabilities elements (if present) and the Maximum A-MPDU Length Exponent Extension fields in the HE Capabilities and EHT Capabilities elements, the STA establishes at association the maximum length of an A-MPDU pre-EOF padding that can be sent to it.
 An HT STA shall be capable of receiving A-MPDUs of length up to the value indicated by the Maximum A-MPDU Length Exponent field in its HT Capabilities element.
 A VHT STA shall be capable of receiving A-MPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its VHT Capabilities element.
 An S1G STA that sets the A-MPDU Supported subfield in the S1G Capabilities element to 1 shall be capable of receiving A-MPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its S1G Capabilities element.